-When I ship a puppy they need to be a minimum of 8 weeks old, that is the legal age that they can fly, so I usually plan their trip on or around the date they are old enough.
-I ship out of Appleton, Wisconsin, it is a little over an hour away from us, and I use Delta or United Airlines for my flights.
-When someone calls me about the cost of shipping a puppy I give them a standard price that includes the cost of the flight, crate, and health certificate.
-The crate that the puppy comes home with is a travel crate only, it is not to be used for training purposes.
-A health certificate is required to ship a puppy and I take care of that when the puppy is examined by my vet.
-Delta only allows a puppy's flight to be booked 13 days in advance, United does not have a time restriction, as soon as a puppy is adopted I can call and arrange a flight with them, so I usually look up a flight schedule with both airlines, discuss it with the adopting family, and when we have one picked out I will call as soon as I can to arrange the flight and then email the details over to the receiving family.
+Depending on which airline I use flights can be arranged between 10-30 days in advance.
+United allows bookings to be made up to 30 days in advance but no later than 5 days in advance, Delta requires bookings to be made 13 days in advance, and American allows bookings to be made 10 days in advance.
+When a puppy is reserved I will look up a flight schedule with the possible airlines and will call as soon as I can to arrange the flight and then email the details over to the receiving family.
 I am very picky about how long a puppy is traveling so I always aim to get the shortest flight that I can.
-Unless you are receiving your puppy in Detroit, Minneapolis, or Atlanta they will have a flight with a layover, the only direct flights out of Appleton are in the cities I just mentioned.
+Unless you are receiving your puppy in a city that is a layover destination like Detroit, Minneapolis, or Atlanta they will have a flight with a layover, the only direct flights out of Appleton are in the cities I just mentioned.
 Unless your puppy is traveling late at night and there is a time/date change, your puppy will arrive the same day that they leave.

 On the day of the flight I have to arrive 2.5 to 3 hours early to the airport to check in the puppy, fill out the paperwork, and pay for their plane ticket.
 After the puppies are all checked in and the paperwork is done I then email the family to let them know their puppy is checked in and ready to go.
 If there is ever a delay or cancellation I keep in touch with the receiving family so everyone knows when to expect their puppy.
-Both airlines are really good about shipping puppies but occasionally there will be a flight change, delay, or cancellation and I just ask the family to stay in touch with me throughout the day and check their emails.
-Both airlines also have a really nice option on their websites where you can track the flights and check on status of your puppy the entire time that they are traveling.
+All of the airlines are really good about shipping puppies but occasionally there will be a flight change, delay, or cancellation and I just ask the family to stay in touch with me throughout the day and check their emails.
+All of the airlines also have a really nice option on their websites where you can track the flights and check on status of your puppy the entire time that they are traveling.

 For families living in Canada the airlines no longer offer shipping puppies to Canadian Airports.
 I realize this is inconvenient, but we have found a solution, and that requires anyone living in Canada to pick their puppy up at the nearest U.S. airport and drive them across the border.
 It is totally legal, we do it all the time, and the only additional requirement is an International Health Certificate which you will need when crossing the border.
 So, if you live in Canada and are willing to drive a bit, please do not hesitate to contact me about getting a puppy.